MAdeelArshad/picnui-djangoserver/README.md

 			WEBOTS_ROBOT_NAME = UR10e
 			```
 			6. Make sure that the python interpreter is set to "AIMachine" conda envirnoment.
-			7. In the working directory field, select the path to the testExtController folder presnet within the src folder of the project.
+			7. In the working directory field, select the path to the testExtController folder present within the src folder of the project.
+			8. Make check the below two checkboxes and press Apply and then Ok.
+		3. 3dTracking.py configuration:
+			1. Click on "Add new Configuration" and then select python.
+			2. Enter the name = "liveTracking".
+			3. In script path, select the 3dTracking.py script path present within the project.
+			4. Enter the parameters to "--model=mobilenet_thin".
+			5. In Project field, select the root folder of the project.
+			6. Make sure that the python interpreter is set to "AIMachine" conda envirnoment.
+			7. In the working directory field, select the path to the picnui-djangoserver folder.
 			8. Make check the below two checkboxes and press Apply and then Ok.

 11. For Webots support follow the below steps: